PSSRA/pssra.github.io/content/join/bylaws.md

 # ARTICLE SEVEN: OTHER POLICIES AND PROCEDURES

 All policies and procedures not documented in the Bylaws, or which need further elaboration, may be decided upon by a simple majority vote of CCC and shall be documented internally.
-These policies and procedures of the Chapter shall be accessible to vetted members and National Organization officers but will otherwise remain confidential.
+These policies and procedures of the Chapter shall be accessible to full members and the Governing Body of the Organization and its officers but will otherwise remain confidential.

 # ARTICLE EIGHT: INOPERABLE CLAUSE